 Aims of Project

-The specific aims of this proposed project are to:
+The specific aims of this project:

-- Enhance and optimize the current prototype trailer, taking into account the findings from the current Agrivita-funded project and the need for additional design features in response to new and emerging issues such as more stringent biosecurity requirements to combat new diseases and the growing public demand for enhanced animal welfare.
+- Enhance and optimize the current prototype trailer, taking into account the findings from the previous Agrivita-funded project and the need for additional design features in response to new and emerging issues such as more stringent biosecurity requirements to combat new diseases and the growing public demand for enhanced animal welfare.

 - Evaluate the modified prototype in static and road tests, and in PRRSv-challenge tests, while monitoring additional parameters focusing on the biosecurity and animal welfare aspects of the trailer as well as the impact on the overall health and safety of workers and animals.

 - Conduct analysis of the enhanced trailer design for manufacturability and develop recommendations to facilitate the turn over to trailer manufacturers and pig transport companies for commercial implementation.

 For further information about this project, please contact Program Manager Nadia Smith at 306-966-1648 or by email at firstname.lastname@example.org

 Brown, J., T. G. Crowe, S. Torrey, R. Bergerson, T. Widowski, J. Correa, L. Faucitano and H. Gonyou.
 (2011).
 Assessing welfare during transport: relationships between truck temperatures, pigs behaviour, blood stress markers and meat quality.
 5th International Conference on the Assessment of Animal Welfare at the Farm and Group Level.
 Guelph, ON.
 Aug 8-11.